Is Skiing Or Snowboarding Easier? (Not What You Think)

 ✘ You spend lots of time on your butt when you're learning to board.

-✘ You’re always strapping in or out of your boots to get on an off ski lifts.
+✘ You're always strapping in or out of your boots to get on and off ski lifts.

 ✘ It's harder to move on flat ground without poles.
 You have to unbind one foot and use it to propel you.

-✘ You need more determination & grit to learn snowboard.
+✘ You need more determination & grit to learn to snowboard.

-✘ Upper body and tailbone injuries more common.
+✘ Upper body and tailbone injuries are more common.

 Most people hate their first day of snowboarding, but I find it more fun now that I'm pretty good at it.username: Cavalcade / from reddit thread: Do you prefer skiing or snowboarding?
 Why?